-4.2.121 An UGF calculation tool is available in Appendix 3 and on the Council's website80.
+4.2.121 An UGF calculation tool is available in Appendix 3 and on the Council's website.
 There are two main components of the UGF: 1) a target factor that sets a minimum proportion/percentage of greening for a particular site and 2) a schedule of Surface Cover Types and associated factor weightings that are used to calculate the score.
-The UGF metric is based on a calculator published by Natural England81, however, it has been amended to
+The UGF metric is based on a calculator published by Natural England, however, it has been amended to suit the local context of Reading.
+The weighted scores assigned to different surface cover types are based on the environmental benefits provided to the site and its occupants.
+The score is calculated as follows:

-80 Will be added when plan is adopted
+&lt;sup>86 Will be added when plan is adopted

-81 Urban Greening Factor for England - Development and Technical Analysis - NERR132 (naturalengland.org.uk)
+&lt;sup>87 Urban Greening Factor for England - Development and Technical Analysis - NERR132 (naturalengland.org.uk)